 How to Connect Elementor Forms to Google Sheets

-Installing addons in WPForms is quick and easy.
-From your WordPress dashboard, navigate to WPForms » Addons.
+With WPForms Pro active, the addon is a two-click install.
+From your WordPress dashboard, go to WPForms » Addons.

 WPForms addons